-Highlights of reading Coach Parker’s obituary in class included seeing our vocabulary word “venerable” for the second week in a row, and trying to ascertain what it takes to qualify as a cult figure.
+Highlights of reading Coach Parker’s obituary in class included seeing our vocabulary word venerable for the second week in a row, and trying to ascertain what it takes to qualify as a cult figure.

 Since we’re reading The Adventures of Ulysses, I asked them to explain what Mr. Bullock and Ulysses had in common.
 They both went to war, obviously; everyone got that.
 Many students said that both were venerable (much as I’d like to tell you this is how we go around talking, it’s one of our vocabulary words).
 Others noted that they both led by example, which is one of “Ulysses’ Rules.”*

-*along with: Never anger a god; Play chess, not checkers; Mortals can’t change their fates; Don’t have too much pride.
+*along with: Never anger a god; play chess, not checkers; mortals can’t change their fates; don’t have too much pride.
 (This plays off a rule list from Bud, Not Buddy, which they read last year.
 I’d say it’s a decent enough list for modern life, too.)

 Yesterday we read the obituary of Phyllis Jen, a beloved family doctor who trained hundreds of future family doctors.
 She was also renowned for treating all of her patients with skill and warmth.

-Given what I’ve learned of her, I expect she wouldn’t mind at all that we had a bit of fun reading her obituary.
+Given what we learned of her, I expect she wouldn’t mind at all that we had a bit of fun reading her obituary.
 It mentioned a sabbatical, which got us all talking about what we’d do if we could take sabbaticals.
 (Warm locations were prevalent among locales proposed, perhaps because snowdrifts are approaching students’ heights.)

-More happily, I learned Mr. Sapiel hit holes-in-one in 2001, 2002, and 2005.
-NB he was born in 1931.
+- Mr. Sapiel hit holes-in-one in 2001, 2002, and 2005.
+(NB he was born in 1931)

 My dad used to work at the VA clinic on Court Street in downtown Boston.
 Sometimes on school vacations I’d meet him on his lunch hour and we’d go to the North End.
 This was pre-Big Dig, so you’d have to walk under the 93 overpass – be glad if you never saw it, it was as ugly as you’d imagine – and it was on these walks that I first remember seeing Sidewalk Sam’s work.
 It was beauty where you weren’t expecting any at all.

 I was saddened to learn this week of the original Sidewalk Sam’s passing.
 I was also saddened that I’d pretty much forgotten about him until my silly nickname habit reminded me.
 We’ll be paying tribute to Sidewalk Sam by reading his obituary next.
-RIP, sir, and thanks for bringing beauty to a city in need.